ncbi/vadr/documentation/alerts.md

 ```

   **How to interpret this alert based on the above output**:
-  As reported in the `.alt. file shown above, a
+  As reported in the `.alt` file shown above, a
   possible frameshift exists in the CDS named `protein one` in the
   sequence named `TOY50-FS1` which matches best to the model named
   `toy50`.
 The `.alt` file contains details on the frameshift.
 The